BIMSBbioinfo/pigx/README.md

 ## Summary

-PiGX ChIPseq (pipelines in genomics for Chromatin Immunoprecipitation Sequencing) is an analysis pipeline for preprocessing, peak calling and reporting for ChIP sequencing experiments.
+PiGx ChIPseq (pipelines in genomics for Chromatin Immunoprecipitation Sequencing) is an analysis pipeline for preprocessing, peak calling and reporting for ChIP sequencing experiments.
 It is easy to use and produces high quality reports.
 The inputs are reads files from the sequencing experiment, and